Kriplink/nepremicnine.net-web-scraper/README.md

 # nepremicnine.net web scraper
-This is a web scraper for nepremicnine.net, that I created for personal use on a school project.
-It currently only supports the apartments that are for sale and are being rented, but I might add support for houses, vacation homes, and other types of real-estate.
+This is a web scraper for nepremicnine.net, that was created for personal use on a school project.
+It currently only supports the apartments that are for sale and are being rented.
+Support for houses, vacation homes, and other types of real-estate, may be added in the future.

 NOTE: *By default, this only returns apartments that have coordinates, which also gives an address via the GeoCode API.
 If you want ALL of the apartments, simply comment out line 100 in nepremicnine-web-scraper.js*